Dennis Kigen

 OpenMRS 3

-Building the new frontend for the world's most popular open-source electronic health records system.
+Helping shape the modern frontend for the world's most popular open-source electronic health records system.

 O3 Docs